arduino/docs-content/content/tutorials/generic/bootloader-reloading/bootloader-reloading.md

 Below you will find two different approaches to burning the bootloader:
 - [The first approach](#sd-card) uses an SD card and should be used when wanting to flash a different bootloader than the ones bundled with the "flash_MKR_bootloaders" sketch.

-- The second approach does not require a SD card and should be used by users who want the easiest solution.
+- [The second approach](#no-sd-card) does not require an SD card and should be used by users who want the easiest solution.

 >**Note:** If you want to burn the bootloader on AVR boards such as an UNO, Mega, and classic Nano you can check out [these instructions](https://support.arduino.cc/hc/en-us/articles/4841602539164-Burn-the-bootloader-on-UNO-Mega-and-classic-Nano-using-another-Arduino).